brentlintner/linus/TRACKER.md

 * Refresh should run $compact first so it "prunes all files in the conversation history"

+* Prompt Issues
+    * Still has trouble refactoring when it's all in a file and very related (i.e. a method)
+    * Still has trouble waiting for confirmation or not waiting even
+        * i.e. if it's vague or unclear, like "sounds good about this part of your solution", or "let's do this" or "let's try that"
     * Still hallucinating and writing both our conversations.
 Should make that more forceful or even re-add it to my own reply?
         * Possible it is because of the "wait before coding" prompt and it's not clear enough
         * --> possible the massive amount of files, and it lost context
         * I.e add 'remember the 'Instructions' section you should follow'

 ## Backlog

 * Snippets find files causes out of range (just remove snippets formatting?)

 * Bug: Parts don't have a newline at the end if we strip the last line?

+* Considering using FinishReason API to determine if the LLM ran out of tokens or not
+    * Not a big issue with latest models though, but helpful for debug mode?

 * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
 * Always add a trailing newline to files only if the existing one does, else always remove it